jhare113/metro_atlanta_covid/DeKalb_by_Zip.md

     ##   `Geographic Area Name` = col_character(),
     ##   Total = col_double()
     ## )

+Now that we have the data from the county Board of Health and the Census Bureau, we can combine them into a single data frame and calculate cases per thousand population.

 ``` r
 #Join ACS data with local COVID-19 data and specify column types